isabella232/aspnet-webhooks-rest-sample/README.md

 Questions about Microsoft Graph or Office 365 in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/MicrosoftGraph+Office365).
 Make sure that your questions or comments are tagged with *[MicrosoftGraph]* and *[Office365]*.

-You can suggest changes for Microsoft Graph or Office 365 on [GitHub](https://github.com/OfficeDev/microsoft-graph-docs).
+You can suggest changes for Microsoft Graph on [GitHub](https://github.com/OfficeDev/microsoft-graph-docs).

 ## Additional resources